Tips when looking for a sperm donor

-Couples with severe male factor infertility, single women, or same-sex couples are some types of patients that will consider the use of donor sperm to help with conception.
-Once this is decided upon, it can be a little overwhelming to try to choose the right donor.
-Here are some tips:
+Couples with severe male factor infertility, single women, or lesbian couples could also be looking for a sperm donor.
+However, it can be a little overwhelming to try to choose the right donor.
+Here are some tips.

 There are a number of sperm banks out there, both big and small.
 The amount of information that is available for a donor — or simply the variety in donors available — may help you to make a decision about which bank you feel most comfortable with.
 Make sure the sperm bank is licensed and accredited.
 Some of the more popular banks with our patients at TFC are California Cryobank and Fairfax Cryobank.
 Sperm can be shipped nationwide, so don’t let a sperm bank’s location dissuade you.

 By law, sperm banks are required to screen all donors for HIV, hepatitis, and other sexually transmitted diseases, as well as some genetic problems.
 Also, the American Society for Reproductive Medicine recommends that specimens be frozen and quarantined for six months after the initial HIV test.
 After six months, the donor is retested to ensure that the donor – and thus the sperm sample – is disease-free.

 Also, consider whether you want to have an anonymous donor or a donor who would be open to being contacted by the offspring.
 Some patients would like to have the choice for their offspring of having communication with the donor.
 Other patients would not want this kind of option.

 Decide on some parameters when looking for a sperm donor

 Education?
 Appearance?
 Religion?
 If you are making this decision with a partner, you may be surprised to find out that you have different ideas here.

 If you have narrowed down the potential donor to a handful of candidates, consider looking at extra information that the bank may provide (e.g. donor-written essays, photos, etc) to really help you to select the right one for you.